Rosa 'Claude Monet'

-Rosa 'Claude Monet' (aka JACdesa) is a red blend Hybrid tea rose cultivar, bred by American hybridizer, Jack E. Christensen.
-The rose is named for the french painter, Claude Monet.
-It was introduced into the U.S. in 1992 by Jackson & Perkins Co.and also introduced the same year in France by Delbard Nursery as part of their Painter roses series.
+Rosa 'Claude Monet' (aka JACdesa) is a red blend hybrid tea rose cultivar, bred by American hybridizer, Jack E. Christensen.
+The rose is named for the French painter, Claude Monet.
+It was introduced into the US in 1992 by Jackson & Perkins Co. and also introduced the same year in France by Delbard Nursery as part of their Painter roses series.

 Description

-'Claude Monet' is a medium-sized upright, bushy Hybrid tea rose, 3 to 4 ft in height, with a 2 ft spread.
-It has a double (17-25 petals), high-centered bloom form.
+'Claude Monet' is a medium-sized upright, bushy hybrid tea rose, 3 to 4 ft in height, with a 2 ft spread.
+It has a double (17–25 petals), high-centered bloom form.
 Bloom size is 2 to 3 in.
 The rose has a mild, fruity fragrance.
 The flowers are "lemon yellow splashed with crimson when opening, then cream and pink as they age."
 The flowers are carried singly or in clusters of up to five flowers.
 'Claude Monet' blooms in flushes throughout the growing season.

 This hybrid tea was developed by Christensen before 1992 from unknown parents.
-The rose is named for the french painter, Claude Monet.
-It was introduced into the U.S. in 1992 by Jackson & Perkins and also introduced the same year in France by Delbard Nursery as part of their Painter roses series.
+The rose is named for the French painter, Claude Monet.
+It was introduced into the US in 1992 by Jackson & Perkins and also introduced the same year in France by Delbard Nursery as part of their Painter roses series.